 Youth Board

-The Youth Board is for young people aged 14 to 25 years old, who live or study in Worcestershire.
+The Youth Board is for young people aged 14 to 25 years old.
+It is open to anyone who lives or studies in Herefordshire or Worcestershire.

-By becoming a member of the Youth Board, you will have an opportunity to help shape the way in which NHS services are delivered.
-The Youth Board meets once a month (usually online) to discuss ideas, give their feedback, share insights, and develop new skills.
+You will have an opportunity to help shape the way in which NHS services are delivered.
+The Youth Board meets once a month usually online.
+They meet to discuss ideas, give their feedback, share insights, and develop new skills.
 The group provides a voice for all young people to make sure our services are the best they can be.

 How will volunteering help me?

-Did you know, volunteering can help with improved wellbeing, increased happiness, an easing of depression and anxiety and better physical health.
-Volunteers can experience feeling less lonely which can support those going through life transitions.
+Did you know, volunteering can help with improved wellbeing.
+It can increase happiness and ease depression and anxiety.
+Volunteers can also experience feeling less lonely.
 Young people often find they also gain experience and can have a boost in confidence.

-Whilst volunteering you will be offered a range of training opportunities and get an insight into the NHS and how it works, all of which can be added to your CV.
+Whilst volunteering you will be offered a range of training opportunities.
+You will get an insight into the NHS and how it works, which can all be added to your CV.

 What do you do on Youth Board?

-We mostly give young people a voice in Trust services to make them more accessible and user-friendly.
-This could be Mental Health, Sexual Health, Therapy (Speech and Language, Physiotherapy) or dentistry.
-These are some of the services the Trust looks after in Worcestershire.
+We give young people a voice in Trust services to make them more accessible.
+This includes Mental Health, Sexual Health, Therapy (Speech and Language, Physiotherapy) or dentistry.
+These are some of the services the Trust looks after.

 The Trust’s youth board has now been running for over 10 years.
 In that time young people have supported projects like;

-- Look at the information sent to Children and Young People to make them more friendly and understandable.
+• Look at the information sent to make them more friendly and understandable.

-- Do campaigns to help other young people like our Reach Out Campaign, which can be seen here https://camhs.hacw.nhs.uk/reachout-music
+• Do campaigns to help other young people.
+For example our Reach Out Campaign: https://camhs.hacw.nhs.uk/reachout-music

 How often do you meet?